-2. Does your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?
+4.2.
+Does your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?

-- The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research. - There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time. - There are no opportunities for students to engage in planetary health/sustainable healthcare research.

-Score explanation: The Ruth Sauber Medical Education Fund in Planetary Health offers a year-long stipend for medical students to research a topic related to planetary health under the guidance of a faculty mentor.
-Medical students can also apply for funding for summer research under the guidance of a faculty mentor, which could be on a planetary health topic, but this funding pool is not limited to only planetary health topics.
-Outside of the medical school, the Office of Sustainability offers seed grants for sustainability research.
-There was a fall proposal deadline in 2022 and a spring proposal deadline in 2023.
-Medical students are eligible to win funding from these grants, but they are open to the entire Brown University community.
+2 The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research.
+1 There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.
+0 There are no opportunities for students to engage in planetary health/sustainable healthcare research.
+Score explanation: Similar to prior years, medical students at Brown are eligible to apply for the Ruth Sauber Medical Education Fund in Planetary Health.
+This funded opportunity involves a one year experience where students conduct faculty-mentored research on a topic in planetary health under the guidance of a faculty mentor.
+Students may apply for funded summer research assistantships where they conduct planetary health focused research; however, this funding is not limited to this domain.
+Beyond the medical school, the institution's Office of Sustainability supports competitive applications for seed grants that focus on sustainable research.